 Kerak castle, from the Biblical kingdom of Moab, home to the Nabateans, Romans, Byzantines then it became a Crusader castle (designed by the King of Israel).
-The Castle then fell to Saladin’s troops in 1189 after 3 years of war, finally it was captured and much of it destroyed by Ibrahim Pasha of Egypt (a royal son of Egypt’s Dynasty).
+The Castle fell to Saladin’s troops in 1189 after 3 years of war, it was ultimately captured and much of it destroyed by Ibrahim Pasha of Egypt (a royal son of Egypt’s Dynasty).

 I also learned that wearing a hijab in Jordan is more of a cultural norm, even Christians wear a hijab.
 I have compared it to women – how when we wear our hair straight we are seen as well groomed, if it is frizzy we are looked at unkempt or too lazy to do our own hair.

 One thing I really loved about this castle was the fact that Saladin was actually here!!!
 If you haven’t seen ‘The Kingdom of Heaven’ with Orlando Bloom you should, it will show you the Hollywood version of Saladin; he was such a great general!

 If you stand at Kerak’s highest point, you can see what a strategic position it has, it is set on a hill with steep ramparts that I think would even make Jack and Jill sweat.
 No wonder it took Saladin 3 years before he was finally able to overthrow the crusaders who defended this castle for so long.